 When the information is confirmed, the transaction gets included in a so called block, together with many other transactions.
 When the transaction has been placed in the block, the evidence of the transaction is in the blockchain network forever.
 The blocks are arranged linearly, with new transactions added to the end of the chain.
 Each block holds a partial record of the previous block.
 Because of the blockchain structure, over time it becomes more and more difficult to change or remove blocks.

 The miners and their computers compete to order these peer-to-peer transactions, which gives them a bitcoin reward.
-It is through this mining that new bitcoin are made.
+It is through this mining that new bitcoins are made.

 The blockchain technology has opened up for many new projects.
 Ethereum is an example of a promising implementation of the blockchain technology.

-Where are my Bitcoin stored if I do not have a bank to keep it for me?
+Where are my Bitcoins stored if I do not have a bank to keep them for me?

 You need a wallet to store your cryptocurrency.
 The wallet keeps track of all of the transactions to and from the wallet address and generates new addresses.
 Your money is never really in a physical wallet.
 The wallet is only mirroring the data already stored in the blockchain.
 Every wallet has a public key that is combined with the secret, private key, to send cryptocurrency to anyone.
 All cryptocurrencies have wallets designed for a specific coin, but several companies have created wallets that can handle a number of currencies.
 Read more about the wallet here.